Tour de Tirol – Cycling through Tirol on your Gravel Bike

-Steep gravel paths are the ideal gravel bike terrain.
+Steep gravel trails are ideal gravel bike terrain.
 This is the descent towards the Johannestal valley.

-Gravel bikes are still the exception at the Karwendel hut.
+Gravel bikes are still a rare sight at the Karwendelhaus hut.

-Rocky and steep – that’s the path towards the Plumsjoch ridge in the Karwendel mountains.
-Perfect conditions for gravel bikes.
+Rocky and steep – the climb to the Plumsjoch ridge in the Karwendel Mountains offers perfect conditions for gravel bikes.

 Just two hours later we are sitting at a table with white table cloths.
 It’s gala dinner night at the hotel “Liebes Caroline” – our accommodation.
 The waiters are wearing suits, and they are serving salmon tartar, cress cream soup, and roast beef.
 We treat ourselves to a delicious Cuvée – and a couple of litres of water.
 It almost seems surreal that we crossed the wild Karwendel mountains on this same day.
 But somehow that’s what we were promised when starting this gravel bike adventure – the fusion between nature and civilisation.
 Then the overpowering smell from under the tables reminds us of our performance on our bikes today.
 In order to save space and to not carry too much weight with us, we only brought one pair of shoes each – and after such a long day on the bike and several water stream crossings, our sneakers stink abominably.
 “You’ve got your t-shirt on backwards,” Valentin tells me with a grin on his face.
 Oh no, he’s right.
 Oh well, it doesn’t really matter – I think to myself – if you’ve cycled through the wilderness all day, you can look a bit wild.
 The hotel is situated next to lake Achensee – the largest lake in Tirol.
 Together with the Achental valley it forms the border between the Karwendel mountain range and the Brandenberger Alps.
 The lake was formed around 20,000 years ago, as lake Endmoränsee after the last glacial period.
 The lake is also often called the “Tirolean Ocean”.
 While cycling along the shores of the lake and looking out on to the clear green-blue water the next morning, we understand why.
 At the northern shore we turn towards Kufstein.